Journeyman Blacksmithing Skills, Calibrate Yourself

 When I got all of the skill capabilities rated, I looked back over the list.
 I could see which areas I was the weakest in, but I still felt there was something lacking --- that's when I came up with the need to evaluate "productivity, accuracy and speed".
 I figured that just because I could take all morning to turn out a pretty good scroll, I wouldn't necessarily be qualified to take on a job where hundreds of scrolls had already been estimated using the times that expert blacksmiths would take.

 So that's when I rated those characteristics along the right hand side of the list.
-For instance, in the "drawing out", although I had rated myself an "A-" in ability to do the skill, I rated myself a "B-" in ability to draw out to exact dimensions, all day long, and fast enough to make my boss the money he wants to make on me.
+For instance, in "drawing out"; although I rated myself an "A-" in ability to do the skill, I rated myself a "B-" in ability to draw out to exact dimensions, all day long, and fast enough to make my boss the money he wants to make on me.

 In the machine welding areas, I had rated myself "D" to "D-".
 I wouldn't have wanted to pay ME good money for most of the machine welding that I did.

 This is, or can be, a pretty soul searching experience, but I think it's worth doing, even if you're never going to sell your services.
-I am a hobbyist, do somework for others and I teach beginning blacksmithing classes.
+I am a hobbyist, do some work for others and I have taught beginning blacksmithing classes.
 I also demonstrate often to the public.
 So the idea of making sure that the students of blacksmithing know "where they are" is always on my mind.

 Back to Article List